RvanW/prog-project/README.md

   - Id
   - Title
   - Description
-  - Ingredients (?)
+  - Ingredients
   - Image

 - Favorite
   - Id
   - UserId
   - RecipeId

-- Comment
+- Rating
   - Id
+  - RecipeId
   - UserId
-  - RecipeId
-  - Message
+  - Rating

 # Potential problems

 Building a social platform might be time consuming, I must focus on the most important features first.
+After some feedback I've decided to focus on the social aspect of users being able to add recipes publicly.
+Also implementing a rating system with proper rules might be a potential hazard, can only be done if the rest is finished.
 Connecting the different parts later might be tricky.

 # Similair apps
 There are a lot of food rating apps, design wise I think youTube app is a great example of the UI i intend to build.